steve-kasica/romanticcircles.github.io/_docs/production-documentation/pub-guide/drupal-import.md

 - **Feeds Extensible Parsers** — extends the feeds module to enable the importation of XML documents and, vitally, parse them via XPath.
 - **Feeds Tamper** — extends the feeds module to enable the transformation of content as part of the import process (e.g., a tamper could perform a search-and-replace on all imported content, removing certain words or tags).

 These three modules work seamlessly together in Drupal's backend to enable you to **create/configure** and then **run** an importer.
 The first part of this guide covers the configuration of new or existing importers.
-If you simply need instructions on importing content using an existing importer, skip to this page's second section, "Running a feeds import."
+If you simply need instructions on importing content using an existing importer, skip to this page's second section, [Running a feeds import](#run-import).

 ## Creating, configuring, and/or editing importers